Belvì

-Belvì (Brevìe) is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 80 km north of Cagliari and about 40 km southwest of Nuoro.
-It is part of the traditional region Barbagia di Belvì.
+Belvì (Brebì or Brevie) is a village and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 80 km north of Cagliari and about 40 km southwest of Nuoro.
+It has 529 inhabitants.

-Belvì borders the following municipalities: Aritzo, Atzara, Desulo, Meana Sardo, Sorgono, Tonara.
+It is part of the traditional region Barbagia di Belvì, and borders the municipalities of Aritzo, Atzara, Desulo, Meana Sardo, Sorgono, and Tonara.